infu/nftanvil/README.md

 Made by VVV Interactive

-Powered by the Internet Computer https://dfinity.org/
+Technologies Used:
+Smart contracts & storage option by Internet Computer https://dfinity.org/ IPFS storage option with Filecoin redundancy from NFT.storage made by Protocol Labs

 LINCENSING:
 + IC Smart contracts (in Motoko) are All Rights Reserved.